xenloops/dd-wrt_stuff/peacock_thread.md

   * Check the NVRAM size of the router for newer models (e.g. e2000, e3000, e4200), as they require an nv60 or nv64 to be flashed.
   * If having problems using 14929 (especially if Repeater Mode doesn't work), try downgrading to EKO 12548 if your router supports that build.
   * For VINT support (for very old routers, see Note 4 on this), Build 13491 is a recommended VINT build.
 12548 also worked well for many.
   * WPA2-AES is secure and working well in these builds.
-No other encryption except WEP works reliably with DD-WRT in these builds, and WEP has been broken as a security protocol since the 2000s -- so don't use it.
+No other encryption except WEP works reliably with dd-wrt in these builds, and WEP has been broken as a security protocol since the 2000s -- so don't use it.

 </details>

 <details>
-  <summary> Note 4: Understanding DD-WRT build options <a name="note4"></a> </summary>
+  <summary> Note 4: Understanding dd-wrt build options <a name="note4"></a> </summary>

   Various factors govern which builds are right for a router.
 It is the user's responsibility to double-check and understand the proper build to use.

   * The router's _flash_ memory (not RAM) determines which builds can run on it.
 A router with a 4 MB flash chip simply cannot take a build larger than 4 MB, no matter how tantalizing the advanced features. _Attempting to install a larger build than will fit on the router will often brick the router._
   * Trailed builds are builds with the router model in the name.
 "Brainslayer" builds are often (but not always) trailed builds.
 These builds are often necessary for initial flashing of a router with OEM firmware because they have the right header in the file that allows it to be flashed onto the stock firmware.
-Once DD-WRT is installed, do _not_ use a trailed build, but install a generic build instead.
+Once dd-wrt is installed, do _not_ use a trailed build, but install a generic build instead.
   * Certain Linksys routers (e.g. E2000, E3000, and E4200) that allocate NVRAM in a nonstandard way are the exception.
 These routers must always use a trailed build for initial flashing, and some upgrades from initial flashing require the nv60 or nv64 builds.
 For these routers:
      * Do the initial flash with the trailed build that contains your router model number (e.g. xxx_e2000.bin for an E2000 model).
 Once the initial flash is done, upgrade using the build that contains xxx_e2k_e3k.bin for all subsequent flashes. (
      * If using a 16758 or higher build, you _must_ use a nv60k build rather than the e2k-e3k build - See the wiki for your router and [this post](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=148350).